 Graeme Pollock Biography

-One of the first batsmen to use a heavy bat, Pollock scored freely off good deliveries.
-That did not make him lenient towards the bad ones.
-Standing upright at his full six feet, two inches, Pollock used his reach to perfection.
-The long right leg would go down to the pitch of the ball, and the heavy bat would come down on it — sending it screaming through the off-side.
-If it was a wee bit short of good length, his excellent balance would help him transfer the weight onto his back foot and cut it away through point.
-He was a fierce puller as well.
+One of the first batsmen to use a heavy bat, Pollock scored freely off good deliveries while punishing the bad.
+Standing upright at six feet two inches, he used his reach to perfection.
+The long right leg would go down to the pitch of the ball, and the mighty bat would come down on it — sending it screaming through the off-side.
+If it was a wee bit short, his excellent balance would help him transfer the weight onto his back foot and cut it away through point.